MicroEJ/docs/DeviceDeveloperGuide/ui/leds/leds.rst

 When there is no LED on the board, a *stub* implementation of C library is available.
-This C library must be linked by the third-party C IDE when the MicroUI module is installed in the MicroEJ platform.
+This C library must be linked by the third-party C IDE when the MicroUI module is installed in the MicroEJ Platform.

 Dependencies